Troutnut.com Fly Fishing for Trout Home

 Time Of Day (?): Daytime

-Callibaetis duns emerge on the surface and usually leave the water quickly after hatching.
+Callibaetis duns emerge on the surface.
+They can take flight quickly or ride the water's surface for a lengthy period, depending on circumstances.
 Knopp and Cormier write in Mayflies: An Angler's Study of Trout Water Ephemeroptera that the nymphs make several trips to and from the surface before hatching, a habit more common in the Ephemerellidae family.
-The hatch may last for several hours on the cold, dark days these mayflies prefer.

 Spinner Behavior